Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Deep Learning.md

 However, its complexity makes it yet engineering even art far from science.
 There is no first principle in deep learning but trial and error.
 In theory, we do not clearly understand how to design more robust and efficient network architecture;
 in practice, we can apply it to diverse fields.
-It is considered as one approach to artificial intelligence
+It is considered as one approach to artificial intelligence.

-Deep learning is a typical hierarchy model.
+Deep learning is a typical hierarchical machine learning model, consists of `hierarchical representation of input data,  non-linear evaluation and non-convex optimization`.
 The application of deep learning are partial listed in

 * [Awesome deep learning](https://github.com/ChristosChristofidis/awesome-deep-learning);